-Originally from Gothenburg, Sweden, Hannah Ekholm began her training at the National Swedish Ballet School and The Royal Swedish Ballet School before moving to England to continued her training at Tring Park School for the Performing Arts where, in her third year, she toured around the UK with Encore graduate company.
+Originally from Gothenburg, Sweden, Hannah Ekholm began her training at the National Swedish Ballet School and The Royal Swedish Ballet School before moving to England to continue her training at Tring Park School for the Performing Arts.

 CAMILLE GIRAUDEAU DANCER

-Camille graduated from Laban conservatoire of music and dance in 2011, and joined National Dance Company Wales as an apprentice through the post graduate scheme at London contemporary dance school.
+Camille graduated from Laban Conservatoire of Music and Dance in 2011, and joined National Dance Company Wales as an apprentice through the post graduate scheme at London Contemporary Dance School.
 In 2012 she joined as a full time company member touring nationally and internationally, performing works by Christopher Bruce, Alexander Ekman, Johan Inger, Marcos Morau, Angelin Prejlocaj, Roy Asaf and Caroline Finn among many others.
-In 2015 she participated in the Kerry Nichols Mentoring programme which was invaluable to the development of her professional training.
-She left National Dance Company Wales in 2017 to pursue a career outside of the company and develop herself as an independent artist.
+In 2015 she participated in the Kerry Nichols Mentoring programme.
+She left National Dance Company Wales in Dec 2017 to develop herself as an independent artist.
 Since leaving Camille has been part of a research and development for a contemporary musical called VANARA, directed by Johnathan O’Boyle and choreographed by Eleesha Drennan.
 Camille returned to NDCW as a guest artist for their Roots tour performing works by Matteo Marfoglia and solo work Bernadette by Caroline Finn.
 Camille first worked with Alexander Whitley in 2018, touring and performing in his work 8 Minutes and is very happy to be returning to the company for the 8 Minutes Spring tour 2019.

-Luke is a freelance dance artist based in London.
+Sakeema is a freelance dance artist based in London.
 He trained at London Contemporary Dance School, where he graduated in 2015 with First Class Honours and has had the opportunity to perform works by Richard Alston, Didy Veldman, Crystal Pite, and Kerry Nicholls.
-Since graduating Luke has been working in both commercial and contemporary settings; dancing in music videos, gallery exhibitions and fashion promotion.
-Luke has performed in conceptual works by Pablo Bronstein as well as N'da Dance Company, Hubert Essakow, Fevered Sleep, Shobana Jeyasingh Dance.
-Luke recently performed a new solo work, Ulysses Awakes for Alexander Whitley and the 12 Ensemble’s collaborative Aldeburgh residency.
+Since graduating Sakeema has been working in both commercial and contemporary settings; dancing in music videos, gallery exhibitions and fashion promotion.
+Sakeema has performed in conceptual works by Pablo Bronstein as well as N'da Dance Company, Hubert Essakow, Fevered Sleep, Shobana Jeyasingh Dance.
+Sakeema recently performed a new solo work, Ulysses Awakes for Alexander Whitley and the 12 Ensemble’s collaborative Aldeburgh residency.